markku63/DevOpsWithDocker2020/Part3/6/README.md

 Modified frontend/Dockerfile to use multi-stage build.
-Size of image reduced to 98.7MB
+Size of image reduced to 98.7MB from 317MB.
 ```
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE